GLASS JAR HERBS

 Thyme – This one is a bit more tricky.
 Cutting the right piece from a larger plant is crucial.
 If you cut a stem that isn’t old enough, it probably won’t root.
 At the same time… stems get woody as the plant grows older.
 Woody stems are almost impossible to propagate.
 What should you cut?
 Your cuttings should be from established and mature stems.
 They should be soft, green, with no flowering buds.
 Where should you cut?
 Just below the node from where the leaves are emerging.
 How much should you cut?
 A stem about 10-15 cm (4-6 in) long.

 Even in this trying time we find ourselves in, there are always a few feel-good moments to be found.
-Here’s hoping that adding this activity to your sustainable living practices will be one of them.
-Be sure to let me know how it goes.
-I always love hearing from my readers!
+We hope that adding this kind of activity to your sustainable living practices will be one of them.
+Be sure to let us know how it goes, we always love to hear from readers!